 Davinsy’s Deep AI way of life is but by design “low-carbon”

-This constraints does not exist with Deeplomath event-driven embedded continuous learning producing adapted networks.
+This constraints does not exist with Deeplomath event-driven embedded continuous few-shot learning producing adapted networks.
 The cost of one full Deeplomath learning is in average 5 orders of magnitude smaller than the state-of-art neural networks learning.
 Actually, one full learning costs less than one iteration of backpropagation.
 In addition, as no data is being transferred, everything being treated at the acquisition locations, the corresponding footprint simply vanishes.
 Most of Davinsy workflow is seamless for the hardware.

 Impact on MLOps and AI deployment

 The fact that with Deeplomath the models continuously adapt to their environments hence avoiding drift makes MLOps straightforward.
 Indeed, deploying and operationally maintaining the performance of ML models is probably the biggest challenge and problem for the introduction of AI in industrial applications (https://www.phdata.io/blog/what-is-the-cost-to-deploy-and-maintain-a-machine-learning-model/).

 A single V100 GPU can consume between 250 and 300 watts.
 If we assume 250 watts, then 512 V100 GPUS consumes 128,000 watts, or 128 kilowatts (kW).
 Running for nine days means the MegatronLM’s training cost 27,648 kilowatt hours (kWh).